 20. Applicants for admission to programmes of study must satisfy the appropriate admissions requirements as stated in the prospectus, on the University of Suffolk and UCAS websites and any specific course entry requirements.
-In the case of Postgraduate Research Students, the minimum admissions requirements are those set out in the University of Essex Higher Degree Regulations and the University of East Anglia's Code of Practice for Research Degrees.
+In the case of Postgraduate Research students, the minimum admissions requirements are those set out by their awarding body, namely the University of Brighton's Code of Practice for Research Degrees, the University of East Anglia's Code of Practice for Research Degrees, or the University of Essex Higher Degree Regulations.

-21. All applicants must be able to provide evidence of having satisfied these requirements as requested to do so and as outlined in the Terms and Conditions of Offer issued to all applicants at the point of offer.
+21. All applicants must be able to provide evidence of having satisfied these requirements when requested to do so and as outlined in the Terms and Conditions of Offer issued to all applicants at the point of offer.

 22. All students (full time, part time, undergraduate, taught postgraduate, postgraduate research, and apprentices) are required to enrol with the University of Suffolk.
 All students must also re-enrol in the September of each subsequent academic year.
-Research students are also required to register with their Research Degree Awarding Body (UEA or Essex).
+Research students are also required to register with their Research Degree Awarding Body (Brighton, UEA, or Essex).
+For international students with a sponsored student visa, failure to enrol or re-enrol will result in a notification to the Home Office.